2026

 powder pedestals), taper vegetation gradually down to the six inch (6 in) maintained mowed

-H. All docks to have members name on outside leg (4/1/94).
+1. All docks must have members name on outside leg (4/1/94).

-J. Dock owners are to provide proof of liability insurance with a minimum of $500,000, which
+H. Dock owners are to provide proof of liability insurance with a minimum of $500,000, which

 will be produced when the annual dues are renewed.